Be Polite. It Could Save an Epileptic Dog’s Life.

 But this blog is about dogs, so back to them.

 It’s impossible to know what’s going on in someone else’s world just by looking at them and their dogs.
-All you can do is assume and assumptions are, well you know what they say right?
-It’s true.
+That’s why we need to remind dog owners to take responsibility for themselves and their actions all the time, around ALL dogs.

 Doing so allows all of us to be part of a community that treats everyone – two and four legged – with respect.